dykstrom/fasm-ant/README.md

   </tr>
   <tr>
     <td>updatedproperty</td>
-    <td>the property to set (to the value "true") if compilation has taken place and has been successful</td>
+    <td>the property to set (to the value "true") if compilation has taken place and has
+    been successful</td>
     <td>No</td>
   </tr>
 </table>

 ### Parameters specified as nested elements

+This task forms an implicit [FileSet](https://ant.apache.org/manual/Types/fileset.html) and supports most attributes of &lt;fileset&gt; (dir becomes srcdir) as well as the nested &lt;include&gt;, &lt;exclude&gt; and &lt;patternset&gt; elements.

 ##### compilerarg